 Common areas addressed

-• Anxiety, persistent worry, and low mood
+• Anxiety and persistent low mood

 • Professional burnout and loss of direction